Stephen, Count of Blois

-Stephen Henry (in French, Étienne Henri, in Old French, Estienne Henri; c.
+Stephen Henry (Étienne Henri, Estienne Henri; c.
 1045 – 19 May 1102) was the count of Blois and Chartres.
 He led an army during the First Crusade, was at the surrender of the city of Nicaea, and directed the siege of Antioch.
 Returning home without fulfilling his crusader vows, Stephen joined the crusade of 1101.
 Making his way to Jerusalem, he fought in the Second Battle of Ramla, where he was captured and later executed.

 Life

 Stephen was the son of Theobald III, count of Blois, and Gersent of Le Mans.
 He is first mentioned as approaching William the Conqueror to ask for and receive the hand of his daughter Adela of Normandy.
 In 1089, upon the death of his father, Stephen became the Count of Blois and Chartres, although Theobald had given him the administration of those holdings in 1074.

 Stephen was one of the leaders of the First Crusade, leading one of the major armies of the crusade and often writing enthusiastic letters to his wife about the crusade's progress.
 Present at the Siege of Nicaea, he wrote that the defenders surrendered out of fear of the siege towers.

 At some point either before or at the beginning of the Siege of Antioch in October 1097, he was chosen as 'leader' of the army, a function that seems to not have gone much beyond presiding over the assemblies of the leaders as well as provisioning and housekeeping duties for the armies.

 Stephen retreated from the siege on 2 June 1098, the day before the capture of the city, leaving his comrades behind in a difficult situation, as a superior Turkish army under Kerbogha was approaching.
 Critically, on the way back to the West he met the Byzantine emperor Alexios I Komnenos, who was marching with an army to assist the crusaders, and persuaded him of the futility of his expedition.

 Alexios's consequent decision to turn around contributed to the ongoing suspicion of the crusaders that the Byzantines were not to be trusted and to the later conflicts between crusaders and Byzantium.
 Having returned with unfulfilled vows and the ignominy of abandoning his comrades, Stephen was in disgrace.
 His wife Adela pleaded with him to make a second pilgrimage, and he joined the subsequent Crusade of 1101 in the company of others who had also returned home prematurely.

 He participated in the disastrous campaign in Anatolia to free Bohemond from prison, then sailed from Constantinople to St Simeon and thence Jerusalem, finally fulfilling his vows.
 In 1102, already on his way back home, he was persuaded by King Baldwin of Jerusalem to fight in the Second Battle of Ramla against the Fatimids.
 He was taken prisoner and executed, probably in Ascalon on 19 May.